 New Jersey Super Lawyer

-Donald D. Vanarelli has been named to the New Jersey Super Lawyers list for the years 2007 through 2021.
+Donald D. Vanarelli has been named to the New Jersey Super Lawyers list for sixteen (16) years, from 2007 through 2022.
 An independent firm conducted the polling, research and selection of Super Lawyers in a process designed to identify New Jersey lawyers who have attained a high degree of peer recognition and professional achievement.
 Super Lawyers are outstanding attorneys, representing a wide range of practice areas, firm sizes and geographic locations.
 Only the top 5% of New Jersey lawyers are named Super Lawyers.

 About Super Lawyers